Pre-K Party and Kindergarten RoundUp

 Our vision is all children in Indian River County are prepared for kindergarten across the five critical domains: social/emotional, physical health and wellbeing, cognitive, communication and adaptive learning.

-Four years ago, a cross-sector of Indian River County educators, civic leaders, philanthropists, nonprofit organizations and volunteers rallied to support a bold, strategic goal to have 90 percent of all third grade students reading on grade level by the year 2018.
+In 2011, a cross-sector of Indian River County educators, civic leaders, philanthropists, nonprofit organizations and volunteers rallied to support a bold, strategic goal to have 90 percent of all third grade students reading on grade level by the year 2018.
 Aligned around the mantra schools can’t do it alone, these Literacy Leaders were keenly aware of research that cites literacy as the number one indicator of a community’s economic prosperity.
 They gave their pledge to the Superintendent of Schools to work collaboratively to develop innovative programs, both in and out of the classroom, to help achieve what has become known as Indian River County’s Moonshot Moment goal.

 One of the three critical pillars to achieving grade level reading proficiency is kindergarten readiness.
 As the local work to address each pillar unfolded, community discussions quickly led to the creation of the Kindergarten Readiness Collaborative (KRC); a dedicated group of leaders who embarked on a year-long strategic planning process to review and research best practices, conduct an environmental scan of local conditions, and develop local strategies to support 90% of Indian River County (IRC) children arriving at kindergarten ready to learn.